UDST/urbansim_templates/README.md

 import modelmanager as mm
 ```

-For example, adding `import modelmanager` to the top of a file like `simulation.py` will automatically give Orca access to all previously saved steps in a given project directory.
+For example, adding `import modelmanager` to the top of a file like `simulation.py` will automatically give Orca access to all previously saved steps in the same project directory.

 Please refer to the ModelManager python files for details of the API.

-### Developer's guide
+## Developer's guide

+Let's keep the master branch clean and runnable.
+To make fixes or add features, create a new branch, do the work there, and open a pull request when you're ready to merge code into master.
+Have someone else review it before merging, if possible.

-### Roadmap
+## Roadmap

+Here's a rough development wish list.
+See issues for more details, and feel free to claim an issue or open new ones.

+Infrastructure:
+- is there a sample data set following the parcel template schema guidelines, that we can use for testing and development?
+- integration with Jupyter Lab in the cloud
-- tests
+- unit tests and continuous integration hooks
+- documentation, releases, distribution details (later on)

+Features:
+- `datamanager.py` to support loading data and generating computed columns using a similar workflow (Sam M)
+- various TO DO items in the code
-- binary logit (Arezoo?)
+- class for binary logit model steps (Arezoo?)
-- multinomial logit (Max?)
+- class for multinomial logit model steps (Max?)
+- class for network aggregation model steps
+- classes for transition steps and other loose ends
+- class for developer model if feasible

+Applications:
+- notebooks demonstrating how to set up each piece of a model